What we do:

 - Test preparation

 - Connections to valuable community resources, including financial aid

-Earn a tuition-free degree transferable to Louisiana 4-year universities
+Earn a tuition-free degree transferable to any public Louisiana four-year university.

-Students enrolling in the Early College can graduate with an Associates of Arts in Humanities or an Associates of Science in Biological Sciences.
-All courses articulate to Louisiana public colleges and reduce the student's time pursuing a Bachelor's Degree.
-Once enrolled in the program, the college and career counselor will work with individual students to select the most appropriate degree that fits with the student's intended bachelor program of study.
+Students enrolling in the Early College can graduate with an Associate of General Studies degree from Northwestern State University.
+All courses articulate to Louisiana public colleges and reduce the student’s time pursuing a bachelor’s degree.
+Once enrolled in the program, the Early College Counselor will work with individual students to select the most appropriate degree that fits with the student’s intended bachelor’s degree program of study.
 For information on articulated credits between colleges, please visit the Louisiana Board of Regents website by clicking here.

 All students graduate with a minimum of 24 Carnegie Units and 60 college credit hours.
 Within each year, Early College students are eligible to pursue the Community Service Diploma Endorsement.
 Students wishing to graduate with the Community Service Diploma Endorsement will have volunteer opportunities built into their high school course schedule to meet the requirements for the endorsement.

-A key requirement for enrolling in the Early College is appropriate placement scores in English and Math.
-Students are required to take the ACT and/or the Accuplacer prior to the student's junior year.
-University View Academy will work with students to coordinate testing session and provide a minimum of 2 testing sessions per student.
+A key requirement for enrolling in the Early College is appropriate placement scores in English and math.
+Students are required to take the ACT prior to the student’s junior year.
+University View Academy will work with students to coordinate the testing sessions.